Skip advert

 Equipment

-A minor update to the Fabia range in 2024 brought an improved specification across the board.
-Gone are the entry-level models’ analogue dials, so now all cars get at least an eight-inch digital driver’s display, and the infotainment screen now starts from 8.25 inches in size.
+A minor update to the Fabia range in September 2024 brought an improved specification across the board, for only a very small increase in price.
+All versions get at least an eight-inch digital driver’s display, and the infotainment screen now starts from 8.25 inches in size.

-SE Comfort is now the most basic trim, with surprisingly powerful LED headlights and several exterior additions including front fog lights, 15-inch alloy wheels and rear parking sensors above the now discontinued S trim.
+SE Edition is now the most basic trim, with surprisingly powerful LED headlights and several exterior additions including front fog lights, 15-inch alloy wheels and rear parking sensors above the now discontinued S trim.
 Inside, upgrades include height adjustability for the front seats, a two-spoke leather-trimmed multifunction steering wheel and matching trim on the gear lever and handbrake.
+It also has keyless engine start/stop, cruise control and electric rear windows.

 Advertisement - Article continues below